Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The Convener, President and National Campaign Coordinator, in their role as a spokesperson—

-   1. must not make new policy commitments on behalf of the Association but can refer to existing policy as required; and
+   a) must not make new policy commitments on behalf of the Association but can refer to existing policy as required; and

    2. must work cooperatively with other spokespeople of the Association to maintain consistency of communication in conformity with the Association’s policies.